Sarosim/photo-locations/README.md

 On top of the obvious CRUD operations, must have elements are:
 - Map view with all geo-coordinates displayed from database.
 (Advanced feature but this is the single best option to display locations)
 - Overview page with postcard type display of (selected) database records (with limited information to save real estate)
+- Let the viewer focus on a single image in the postcard view when they move the mouse over an image by bluring all other pictures.
 - Detailed view with larger image and full info from database

 ### What's out of scope?